 The job is not done yet

-While opting out of Whitepages is a great step in the right direction, there’s a fundamental issue that still needs to be addressed.
+While opting out of Whitepages is a great step in the right direction, this isn’t the only issue that needs to be addressed.

 Whitepages isn’t the only information aggregator out there.